corespring/corespring-components/docs/component-spec/index.md

 On the server side the component must define 1 method `respond` that takes the model, the answer and some settings.

+## Dependencies

+A UiComponent or a Library can depend on another Library so long as there are no cyclical dependencies.

+Eg - this is invalid:

+    A -depends-on-> B
+    B -depends-on-> C
+    C -depends-on-> A !!
+Error

+If this is detected an error is thrown.

 ## Folder Structure

 ## Client